swarooppatilx/scruter/README.md

 Scruter is a local classifieds and community site designed to bring people together for buying, selling, and exchanging goods and services.

+## This is stable branch and should not be updated.

 ## Live Demo

 Access the live version of Scruter at [scruter.onrender.com](https://scruter.onrender.com).